-Located at the southern intermittent entrance to the Manning River, Farquhar Park offers far more than just a top fishing spot.
-With the beach just a hop skip and jump away and the calmer estuary waters within metres of your tent.
+Located at the southern intermittent entrance to the Manning River, Farquhar Park offers tranquility and a range of recreational activities for visitors.
+The park is located just a just a hop, skip and jump away from the beach and the calmer estuary waters are within metres of your tent.
 Water sports are limited only due to shallow waters within the estuary but take your pick!
 Canoeing, swimming, surfing, snorkelling or simply floating around on a lilo.
 There is plenty of onshore exploring to be done.
 Why not a day picnic or a wander through the littoral rainforest?
 If all this is too much for you, simply enjoy the picturesque setting of the area, from the estuary to the littoral rainforest to open sandy beaches.
 The area is teeming with special (and endangered) birdlife, especially over the summer months.

-This park is proudly managed by Department of Industry – Crown Lands
+This park is proudly managed by Department of Planning and Environment - Crown Lands